anewgithubname/LearningSparseMNChange/README.md

 1. demo_POS
 It runs the "KLIEP algorithm" and learns the changes between two (lattice) MNs with the difference of 4 edges.
-The process uses "parfor" to run 300 times using different random samples in parallel.
+The script uses "parfor" to run 300 times using different random samples in parallel.
 2. plot_POS:
 With the results generated from the first step, it now plots the "probability of success" curves shown in the paper.